redhat-performance/streams-wrapper/README.md

   --run_label: the label to associate with the pbench run.
 No default setting.
   --run_user: user that is actually running the test on the test system.
 Defaults to user running wrapper.
   --sys_type: Type of system working with, aws, azure, hostname.
 Defaults to hostname.
-  --sysname: name of the system running, used in determing config files.
+  --sysname: name of the system running, used in determining config files.
 Defaults to hostname.
   --tuned_setting: used in naming the tar file, default for RHEL is the current active tuned.
 For non
     RHEL systems, default is none.
   --usage: this usage message.